mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Get a free annual Extra Crunch membership when you buy a Disrupt 2020 pass
+  - Epic files an injunction against Apple over threat to revoke all developer access
      <hr/>

-      - *Disrupt 2020 is right around the corner, and we’ve decided to sweeten the deal for what’s included with your event pass.
-Buy your ticket now and you’ll get a free year of Extra Crunch, our membership program focused on startups, founders and investors with mo…*
+      - *After taking a stand against Apple’s hefty cut of the money developers make through the App Store, Fortnite maker Epic Games shows no signs of backing down.
+The company filed an injunction against Apple in the U.S. District Court for California’s Northern Dis…*

-  - In conversation with European B2B seed VC La Famiglia
+  - Meet the startup that helped Microsoft build the world of Flight Simulator
       <hr/>

-      - *Earlier this month, La Famiglia, a Berlin-based VC firm that invests in seed-stage European B2B tech startups, disclosed that it raised a second fund totaling €50 million, up from its debut fund of €35 million in 2017.
-The firm writes first checks of up to €1…*
+      - *Microsoft’s new Flight Simulator is a technological marvel that sets a new standard for the genre.
+But to recreate a world that feels real and alive and contains billions of buildings all in the right spots, Microsoft and Asobo Studios relied on the work of m…*

-  - Deepfake video app Reface is just getting started on shapeshifting selfie culture
+  - TikTok launches a new information hub and Twitter account to 'correct the record,' it says
       <hr/>

-      - *A bearded Rihanna gyrates and sings about shining bright like a diamond.
-A female Jack Sparrow looks like she’d be a right laugh over a pint.
-The cartoon contours of The Incredible Hulk lend envious tint to Donald Trump’s awfully familiar cheek bumps.
-Selfie …*
+      - *TikTok had already offered its statement regarding the Trump Administration’s executive order that will ban the app from the U.S. if it’s not sold by Chinese-owned parent company ByteDance by a given deadline.
+Today, the company has additionally launched its …*

-  - Robinhood raises $200M more at $11.2B valuation as its revenue scales
+  - Amex acquires Softbank-backed Kabbage after tough 2020 for the SMB lender
       <hr/>

-      - *Robinhood announced this morning that it has raised $200 million more at a new, higher $11.2 billion valuation.
-The new capital came as a surprise.
-Astute observers of all things fintech will recall that Robinhood, a popular stock trading service, has raised …*
+      - *Small and medium businesses have been some of the hardest hit in the coronavirus pandemic, and in many cases that has had a knock-on effect on the companies that provide services to them.
+Now, a startup that built a whole business around loaning money to SMBs…*

-  - How tech can build more resilient supply chains
+  - Get a free annual Extra Crunch membership when you buy a Disrupt 2020 pass
       <hr/>

-       - *The main things shippers want is the ability to dynamically manage supply chain risks and operations and optimize cash flow between corporate buyers and their suppliers.*
+       - *Disrupt 2020 is right around the corner, and we’ve decided to sweeten the deal for what’s included with your event pass.
+Buy your ticket now and you’ll get a free year of Extra Crunch, our membership program focused on startups, founders and investors with mo…*